Sergio-Insuasti/sergio-insuasti.github.io/README.md

 3. **breakout - Block-Breaking Game**
    - **Tech Stack**: C, MIPS (Assembly)
    - A simple translation of a working game into a primitive assembly language (MIPS)

+---

+## 🚀 Future Ideas

+1. **AI Study Buddy** 📖
+  - Create a state-of-the-art study buddy that learns alongside you
+  - Instant messaging a la Messenger
+  - Summarises online lectures/zoom calls
+  - Creates study/essay plans
+  - Technology to hopefully be endorsed by UNSW -> pilot with a course?

+2. **AI Mixing Engineer** ⏺️
+  - Ever wanted the world's best mixing engineers sitting with you in the studio?
+  - Analyses your session (Loudness Meter, SPL, Stereo Image, Correlation Meter)
+  - Spectral analysis and basic understanding of track elements (kick, snare, ...)
+  - Provides feedback/notes on how to improve your mix
+  - Collects session data from world famous engineers (buss setup, bauerism)

+3. ****

+---
 ## Socials

 **Let's connect!** 🤝 [CLICK HERE](https://www.linkedin.com/in/sergio-insuasti-003b26331/)